LtSnakePlissken/Q/docs/how-to-setup-validator.md

 In order to become a validator, you will need to put some stake in validators contract, so you need Q tokens for this.
 If you do not have Q tokens already, you can purchase them directly from Q Development AG.
 Follow [this link](https://q.org/why-q#why-q-validators-block) to learn more.

+For getting started operationaly, you can claim small amounts of Q tokens from the [Mainnet Faucet](https://faucet.q.org).
+You can find more information on the faucet and on how to use it in the [Faucet documentation](how-to-claim-q-tokens.md).

 ## Configure Setup

 Edit the environment file in `/validator` directory: